Combodo/iTop/readme.txt

 Schlobinux for the fix of the setup temporary file verification.
 Gabor Kiss for the Hungarian translation
 Tadashi Kaneda for the Japanese translation
-Stephan Rosenke for his contribution to the German translation Antoine Coetsier for the CAS support and tests Vincenzo Todisco for his contribution to the enhancement of the webservices
+Antoine Coetsier for the CAS support and tests Vincenzo Todisco for his contribution to the enhancement of the webservices